 Perhaps unbelievably considering his reputation, Sun-Tzu considered that the greatest victory of all was one where the fight never happened.

 He explains it himself.
 An enemy will only fight if he believes he either has a chance to win, or you've backed him into a corner and he's fighting for his life.
 A completely crushing victory provides an enemy with neither.
+Also, convincing an enemy to surrender without a fight gives you an opportunity to preserve his resources intact for the next fight.

 Chuck Norris, as a rule, prefers to back down from petty conflicts - possibly because he's a Christian who takes turning the other cheek seriously.